prometheus-pve/prometheus-pve-exporter/README.rst

 -----

 ::
     usage: pve_exporter [-h] [config] [port]

     positional arguments:
       config      Path to configuration file (pve.yml)
-      port        Port on which the exporter is listening (9221)
+      port        Port on which the exporter is listening (9221) address     Address to which the exporter will bind

     optional arguments:
       -h, --help  show this help message and exit

+Use `::` for the `address` argument in order to bind to both IPv6 and IPv4 sockets on dual stacked machines.

 Visit http://localhost:9221/pve?target=1.2.3.4 where 1.2.3.4 is the IP of the Proxmox VE node to get metrics from.
 Specify the ``module``